kkagz/Phase-3-project/README.md

 - **customer service calls**: The count of calls the customer has placed to the customer service department.
 - **churn**: A binary indicator for whether the customer has terminated their contract.

+# Modeling and Evaluating
+We created a logistic regression model( that we later tuned using the GridSearch CV hyperparameter ) as well as a Random Forest model.
+We evaluated our models using a variety of metrics such as the RUC and AUCs metrics

 # Conclusion